Sprule/WebApp-BoilerPlate-Dom/README.md

 ### Folder Structure

-## Backend - API Folder
+## Backend
 The following are the technologies used on the backend and their purpose in the project.
+(API Folder)

 ### Technologies
 * TypeScript